Project Location: Oklahoma City, Oklahoma

 VRF was also extremely flexible and discreet in its design.
 The Devon Boathouse features glass and polycarbonate walls to create an open feel.
 To match that aesthetic, the HVAC system’s indoor and outdoor units both needed to be unobtrusive.
 Riggs said, “We couldn’t have anything on the roof – that’s just how it is on the whole campus.
 Nothing on the roofs.
 Everything’s gotta be straight lines.
 And all of the buildings on campus are triangles, so they have this crisp, clean look.
 We needed a system that could match that.”

-Damon McClure serves as the project manager for the Boathouse District’s mechanical contractor, Harrison-Orr Air Conditioning, LLC, Oklahoma City.
+Damon McClure serves as the project manager for the Boathouse District’s mechanical contractor, Harrison-Orr Air Conditioning, Llc, Oklahoma City.
 “Most of the HVAC selection at Devon was definitely about achieving a discreet look.
 Trying to hide everything with a four-pipe system with a boiler, for example, would have been very hard.
 At the same time, energy efficiency was important.
 There are event rooms that need to be heated, and also training rooms that need to be kept at 66 degrees all the time – receiving cooling even in the winter.
 Devon needed a system that would make economical use of consumed energy.
 Heat pumps with heat recovery offered the ability to zone properly given the diversity of the space.”

 With VRF identified as the preferred technology, the team then decided on Mitsubishi Electric for “the support.
 They’re always doing upgrades.
 They won’t leave you behind,” said Riggs.
 McClure added, “Mitsubishi Electric products are great.
 We’ve done almost 3,000 tons of Mitsubishi Electric; I believe in them so much I have them in my home.”